Why Insurance Companies Dispute Injury Claims

 Evaluating Claim Validity

-Insurance professionals scrutinise every injury claim.
-Truth verification only works when the evidence of the incident is clear and constant.
+Insurance professionals scrutinize every injury claim.
+Truth verification only works when the evidence of the incident is clear and consistent.
 Conflicting statements or disparate documentation can reduce the veracity of a claim.

 Investigating Pre-Existing Conditions

-A lot of claims get disputed for earlier medical conditions.
+Many claims face disputes due to prior medical conditions.
 For example, insurers may claim that injuries stem from pre-existing health issues, not from the event discussed above.

 Questioning the Severity of Injuries